Osiris-Team/PayHook/WIP.md

   public static Product pCoolSubscription;

   // Insert the below somewhere where it gets ran once.
-  // For example in the static constructor of a Constants class of yours, like shown here. static {
+  // For example in the static constructor of a Constants class of yours, like shown here, or in your main method. static {
     try {
       PayHook.init(